What are the factors to consider when buying solar panels?

 Any company can make promises about quality, materials, warranty and support but the key is selecting a product made by a company who can be trusted and who will be around in the long term to support you.
 Trustworthiness is hard to quantify but is usually best described through experience, reputation, commitment, transparency, integrity and size.

 The quality of solar panels available on the market varies greatly.
-The type of aluminium used for the solar panel frame, the thickness and quality of the solder, the efficiency and quality of the solar cell, the water seal over time, the way the cells are encapsulated, the protection against micro cracking, the UV resistance of the backing sheet, the quality of the cables and plugs; together all of these factors determine the quality and longevity of the solar panel.
+The type of aluminium used for the solar panel frame, the thickness and quality of the solder, the efficiency and quality of the solar cell, the water seal over time via lamination processes, the way the cells are encapsulated, the protection against micro cracking, the UV resistance of the backing sheet, the quality of the cables and plugs; together all of these factors determine the quality and longevity of the solar panel.
+Not all panels are the same.
+Usually you get what you pay for.

-LG solar panels are made in South Korea, in a technologically advanced factory in Gumi, located near one of LG's state of the art LCD TV factories.
-Our manufacturing process is automated as can be seen in this video (LG's Automated Solar factory).
-Our panels are manufactured precisely to within a fraction of a millimetre of the specification.
+LG manufactured precisely to within a fraction of a millimetre of the specification.
 We only use high quality input materials and the quality control performed on our panels is as extensive as LG’s other world class electronic equipment such as its curved OLED TVs, washing machines, fridges, smart phones.

 Secondly, the solid and ongoing panel performance of a solar panel should also be backed up by strong technical confidence.
-This can be observed through tight power tolerances, low and a clear description of how the products are tested, affected and rated against Potential Induced Degradation (PID) and Light Induced Degradation (LID).
+This can be observed through tight power tolerances, low temperature co-efficient (meaning excellent performance in hot weather) , and a clear description of how the products are tested, affected and rated against Potential Induced Degradation (PID) and Light Induced Degradation (LID).